 - Medium quality nylon sheath

 This special design, perfect quality kukri comes from Ka-Bar that is one beast of a machete.
-You can use it for camping, hiking, batoning, clearing brush and specially for survival purpose like all other kukris.
+You can use it for camping, hiking, batoning, clearing brush and especially for survival purpose like all other kukris.
 Its relatively short 11 and a ½-inch blade is made from carbon steel that has an impressively sharp edge.
 Sharpening the kukri takes some effort too.

 The blade is forward weighted and light which is perfect for creating a lot of power when you strike.
 The full tang blade is very agile and thick, though its coating may come off after some serious abuse.